fairlearn/fairlearn/TERMINOLOGY.md

 There are many approaches to conceptualizing fairness.
 In fairlearn, we follow the approach known as group fairness, which asks: _Which groups of individuals are at risk for experiencing harms?_

-The relevant groups (also called subpopulations) are defined using **sensitive features** (or sensitive attributes).
-This term suggests that the system designer should be sensitive to these features when assessing group fairness.
-Although these features may sometimes have privacy implications (e.g., gender or age) in other cases they may not (e.g., whether or not someone is a native speaker of language).
+The relevant groups (also called subpopulations) are defined using **sensitive features** (or sensitive attributes), which are passed to a fairlearn estimator as a vector or a matrix called `sensitive_features` (even if it is only one feature).
+The term suggests that the system designer should be sensitive to these features when assessing group fairness.
+Although these features may sometimes have privacy implications (e.g., gender or age) in other cases they may not (e.g., whether or not someone is a native speaker of a particular language).
 Moreover, the word sensitive does not imply that these features should not be used to make predictions – indeed, in some cases it may be better to include them.

 Fairness literature also uses the term _protected attribute_ in a similar sense as sensitive feature.
 The term is based on anti-discrimination laws that define specific _protected classes_.
 Since we seek to apply group fairness in a wider range of settings, we avoid this term.